-Here’s a look at the different processes for welding copper, plus how your interior framing design can benefit from them.
+Here’s a look at the different processes and applications for copper welding, many of which involve the use of copper in interior design, plus how your interior framing design can benefit from them.

 Welding Copper: The Possibilities

 The copper welding process lends itself to several opportunities and ideas in exterior and interior design: